jvermaas/vmd-tprreader/README.md

 ${ARCHDIR}/tprplugin-s.o: tprplugin.C ${PLUGINAPI}
 	${CXX} ${SCXXFLAGS} $(INCDIR) $(DEF)"VMDPLUGIN=molfile_tprplugin" -c $< $(COPTO)$@
 ```

-Now I think this is a very useful feature, and is getting closer to being incorporated into VMD proper.
+Now I think this is a very useful feature.
+It uses *mostly* pre-existing functions defined in `Gromacs.h`, with a few new functions that I needed to add.
-Currently, we use the GROMACS internal xdr headers, which while intended to work on Windows, also work on Linux to avoid depending on `<rpc.h>`.
+At this point, I think this is ready to be incorporated into VMD proper.

 ## Testing